Memecoin Global Market Profile: Users, Narratives, and Community Culture Deconstruction

 3.1 United States

 • Top Narrative Drivers------Trump and Musk: The top narratives of U.S. Memecoins revolve around two core figures, Trump and Musk.
-Traders delve into their social media dynamics, looking for potential narrative opportunities from profile pictures, signatures, retweets, and tweet content to create and hype corresponding Memecoins.
-Changes in Musk's profile picture, Trump's campaign statements, or even a brief tweet can spark the birth of new meme tokens.
-For example, when Trump's X signature was "45th President of America," many predicted he would change it to "45th & 47th President of America" upon his re-election bid, leading to the emergence of many tokens like $47 and $4547 on the Solana chain.
+Traders delve into their social media dynamics, seeking potential narrative opportunities from profile pictures, signatures, retweets, and tweet content to create and hype corresponding Memecoins.
+Changes in Musk's profile picture, Trump's campaign statements, or even a brief tweet can ignite the birth of new meme tokens.
+For instance, when Trump’s X signature was "45th President of America," many predicted he would change it to "45th & 47th President of America" upon running for president again, leading to the emergence of many tokens like $47 and $4547 on the Solana chain.

 • Positive and Uplifting Narrative Core: A significant portion of U.S. Memecoins carries a positive and uplifting narrative core, evoking universal resonance.
-For example, Trump's shout of "FIGHT" during a shooting incident evolved into the eponymous Memecoin $FIGHT, symbolizing an indomitable spirit of resistance; $FAFO (Fuck Around and Find Out) stems from a critique of the corruption and inefficiency of the U.S. government; the squirrel coin $PNUT features a mascot that symbolizes justice and perseverance in religious contexts, gaining high recognition in Western culture.
+For example, Trump's shout of "FIGHT" during a shooting evolved into the similarly named Memecoin $FIGHT, symbolizing an indomitable spirit of resistance; $FAFO (Fuck Around and Find Out) stems from a critique of the corruption and inefficiency of the U.S. government; the squirrel coin $PNUT features a mascot that symbolizes justice and perseverance in religion, gaining high recognition in Western culture.

-• Community-Driven, Long-Term Holding: Compared to other regions, U.S. Memecoin traders are more inclined towards long-term community building rather than just short-term speculation.
-The $FAFO token, based on Trump's policy statements, has fostered a strong community, with many holders being steadfast "diamond hands" who hold long-term.
-This narrative-driven consensus model, supported by community value, gives the U.S. Memecoin ecosystem strong sustainability and influence.
+• Community-Driven, Long-Term Holding: Compared to other regions, U.S. Memecoin traders are more inclined toward long-term community building rather than just short-term speculation.
+The $FAFO token, based on Trump's policy statements, has fostered a strong community, with many holders being steadfast "diamond hands" for the long term.
+This narrative-driven consensus and community-supported value model give the U.S. Memecoin ecosystem strong durability and influence.

 3.2 China

-• Dominated by Western Trends, Lacking Localization: The Memecoin market in China primarily follows Western trends, with traders inclined to invest based on overseas market trends, resulting in a lack of localized narratives.
+• Dominated by Western Trends, Lacking Local Narratives: The Chinese Memecoin market primarily follows Western trends, with traders inclined to invest based on overseas market trends and lacking localized narratives.
 However, many popular meme images from the West lack recognition in the Chinese market, making it difficult for local users to resonate.
-For instance, the meme token $PEPE, which exploded in popularity in Western markets, was not well understood by Chinese traders due to cultural differences and language barriers, leading to relatively low participation during its early development.
-Additionally, as information in the crypto market primarily flows in English, many Chinese retail investors struggle to access first-hand information in a timely manner, often resulting in delayed entry.
-Furthermore, the vast majority of tokens are named in English, making it difficult for many local narratives to achieve global consensus, further limiting the development of local Memecoins in China.
+For example, the meme token $PEPE, which exploded in the Western market, was not well understood by Chinese traders due to cultural differences and language barriers, resulting in relatively low participation during its early development.
+Additionally, as information in the crypto market primarily circulates in English, many Chinese retail investors struggle to access timely information, leading to delayed entry.
+Furthermore, the vast majority of tokens are named in English, making it challenging for many local narratives to form a global consensus, further limiting the development of local Memecoins in China.

-• Weak Local Memecoin Ecosystem, Short-Lived Hotspots: Although there are localized Memecoins in the Chinese market, overall enthusiasm is limited, often lacking long-term narrative support and relying more on transient hotspots, resulting in short lifecycles.
-For example, when Shen Teng mentioned $DogeKing in a Spring Festival gala skit, a token with the same name on a CEX saw a short-term surge in market capitalization.
-Following this, each year, a Spring Festival-themed Memecoin segment is launched, with retail traders looking for angles to trade during the gala.
-Additionally, domestic IPs like Nezha, when released in North America, gave rise to tokens like $NEZHA and $AOBING, attracting attention for a short time.
-Some early Chinese derivative tokens had meme attributes but failed to survive due to regulatory restrictions and market conditions, such as Pangu Coin, which was defined as a Ponzi scheme by the state and ultimately disappeared due to regulatory issues.
+• Weak Local Memecoin Ecosystem, Short-Lived Hotspot Effects: Although there are localized Memecoins in China, their overall popularity is limited, often lacking long-term narrative support and relying more on transient hotspot effects, resulting in short lifecycles.
+For instance, when Shen Teng mentioned $DogeKing in a Spring Festival gala skit, a token with the same name on a CEX experienced a short-term surge in market capitalization.
+Each year, a Spring Festival segment for Memecoins is initiated, where retail traders look for angles to trade during the gala.
+Additionally, domestic IPs like Nezha, when released in North America, spawned tokens like $NEZHA and $AOBING, attracting attention in a short time.
+Some early Chinese derivative tokens had meme attributes but failed to survive due to regulatory restrictions and market conditions, such as Pangu Coin, which was defined as a pyramid scheme by the government and ultimately disappeared due to regulatory issues.

 • Focus on AI and Technology Sectors: Chinese traders show interest in the latest trends in the AI and technology sectors when selecting Memecoins, preferring to invest in line with technological developments.
-AI-related Memecoins have garnered significant attention in the Chinese market, such as local AI tokens DeepSeek and AI Goku developed by the University of Hong Kong, with multiple Memecoins of the same name appearing in the market.
-Many overseas on-chain platforms or AI tools issue tokens through official teams for TGE on exchanges, giving projects more long-term value and credibility.
-This difference makes AI-themed Memecoins in the Chinese market more speculative, requiring investors to be more cautious to avoid falling into short-term hype traps.
+AI-related Memecoins have garnered significant attention in the Chinese market, such as the local AI token DeepSeek and AI Goku developed by the University of Hong Kong, with multiple Memecoins of the same name appearing in the market.
+Many overseas on-chain platforms or AI tools issue tokens through official teams for TGE on exchanges, enhancing the project's long-term value and credibility.
+This difference makes AI-themed Memecoins in the Chinese market more speculative, requiring investors to be more cautious in discerning to avoid falling into the trap of short-term hype.

 3.3 South Korea

 • High-Risk Investments: South Korean society has a rigid class structure, leading investors to prefer high-risk, high-return investment methods to quickly accumulate wealth.
 This mentality drives South Korean investors, especially young people in their 20s and 30s, to be interested in VC-style investments, making Memecoin trading one of their primary choices.
-The fast-paced, highly volatile nature of Memecoin trading in South Korea, coupled with high community enthusiasm, results in extremely short profit windows, with market operations leaning more towards short-term speculation rather than long-term value investment.
+The fast-paced, highly volatile nature of Memecoin trading in South Korea, combined with high community enthusiasm, results in extremely short profit windows, with market operation models leaning more toward short-term speculation rather than long-term value investment.

-• Strong Association with Popular Entertainment Culture: South Korean Memecoin traders often combine K-pop idol culture, films, and internet memes to drive market speculation.
-For instance, the film "Crypto Man," released earlier this year and based on the $LUNA cryptocurrency, sparked a craze due to the mention of a fictional token $MOMMY, with the concept being speculated upon, leading to the token reaching a market cap of up to $5 million.
+• Strong Association with Pop Culture: South Korean Memecoin traders often combine K-pop idol culture, film works, and internet memes to drive market speculation.
+For example, the film "Crypto Man," released earlier this year and based on the $LUNA cryptocurrency theme, sparked a frenzy due to the mention of the fictional token $MOMMY, with the concept being speculated upon, leading to a peak market capitalization of $5 million for the token.
 Additionally, rumors that the second season of "Squid Game" would involve a certain cryptocurrency name also triggered a speculative frenzy for altcoins on-chain.
-However, such phenomena are often accompanied by extreme short-term speculation, with market participants relying on information asymmetry to rapidly drive prices up, creating a "wealth effect," but the subsequent sell-offs can be equally severe, leaving non-core traders as the ones left holding the bag.
+However, such phenomena are often accompanied by extreme short-term speculation, with market participants relying on information asymmetry to rapidly drive up prices, creating a "wealth effect," but the subsequent sell-offs can be equally severe, leaving non-core traders as the ones left holding the bag.

-• Highly Volatile Market with Extremely High Turnover Rates: Due to South Korean investors' preference for short-term speculation, the turnover rates of Memecoins in the South Korean market are usually much higher than in Western markets.
+• Highly Volatile Market with High Turnover Rates: Due to South Korean investors' preference for short-term speculation, the turnover rate of Memecoins in the South Korean market is usually much higher than in Western markets.
 The rapid flow of funds leads to significant short-term price fluctuations, which is one of the main characteristics of Memecoin trading in South Korea.
-The trading volume of South Korean Memecoins is often highly correlated with social media trends, with investors frequently sharing trading strategies, market sentiments, and hot discussions in Telegram, Twitter, Naver Café, and KakaoTalk groups, creating a strong network effect.
-When a particular meme topic becomes popular in the community, the corresponding Memecoin trading volume typically surges within hours.
+The trading volume of South Korean Memecoins is often highly correlated with social media trends, where investors frequently share trading strategies, market sentiment, and hot discussions in Telegram, Twitter, Naver Café, and KakaoTalk groups, creating a strong network effect.
+When a certain meme topic becomes popular in the community, the corresponding Memecoin trading volume typically surges within hours.
 Conversely, if market attention on a project declines, its trading volume can quickly dry up, entering a prolonged state of stagnation.

 3.4 Europe

 • Diverse Cultural Narratives with Strong Regional Meme Influence: The Memecoin ecosystem in Europe is more noticeably influenced by regional cultures.
-For example, the French and Belgian markets show some acceptance of Memecoins based on comic characters like Asterix and Obelix, while the German market prefers memes with political satire, such as tokens related to EU policies, energy crises, and inflation.
-Additionally, the football culture is prevalent in various European countries, with a surge of football-related Memecoins like $RONALDO, $MBAPPE, and $MESSI during events like the World Cup and UEFA Champions League, often leading to short-lived but explosive market trends.
+For example, the French and Belgian markets show some acceptance of Memecoins featuring comic characters like Asterix and Obelix, while the German market prefers memes with political satire, such as tokens related to EU policies, energy crises, and inflation.
+Additionally, the football culture is prevalent in various European countries, leading to the emergence of numerous football-related Memecoins during events like the World Cup and UEFA Champions League, such as $RONALDO, $MBAPPE, and $MESSI, which often exhibit short-lived but explosive market trends.

-• Driven by Political and Social Issues: Compared to the U.S. market's focus on individual cults (like Musk and Trump), the European Memecoin ecosystem leans more towards political issues, social issues, and collective sentiments.
+• Driven by Political and Social Issues: Compared to the U.S. market's focus on personal cults (like Musk and Trump), the European Memecoin ecosystem leans more towards political issues, social issues, and collectivist sentiments.
 For instance, during the 2023 retirement reform controversy in France, a token named $MACRON briefly gained popularity, mocking President Macron's reform policies.
-Additionally, the strong anti-establishment sentiment in Europe has led to investment surges for tokens like $EUBUREAU, which satirizes the EU bureaucracy, and $GRETA (featuring environmental activist Greta Thunberg), which mocks carbon tax policies.
+Furthermore, the strong anti-establishment sentiment in Europe has led to investment booms for tokens like $EUBUREAU, which satirizes the EU bureaucracy, and $GRETA (featuring environmental activist Greta Thunberg), which mocks carbon tax policies.

-• Integration of NFTs and Memecoins, Enhancing Artistic Attributes: With a strong artistic cultural tradition, the European Memecoin ecosystem is more likely to integrate with NFTs, forming collectible NFT assets.
-For example, Web3 communities in France and Italy tend to launch meme tokens that incorporate classic artistic elements, such as $MONA based on Da Vinci's "Mona Lisa" or $VANGOGH based on Van Gogh's works.
+• Integration of NFTs and Memecoins, Enhancing Artistic Attributes: Due to Europe's strong artistic and cultural traditions, the Memecoin ecosystem is more likely to integrate with NFTs, forming collectible NFT assets.
+For example, Web3 communities in France and Italy tend to launch meme tokens incorporating classic artistic elements, such as $MONA based on Da Vinci's "Mona Lisa" or $VANGOGH based on Van Gogh's works.
 These tokens are often issued alongside NFTs to enhance market recognition and collectible value.
-Furthermore, the digital art market in Europe is relatively developed, making the combination of Memecoins and NFTs more acceptable in the market, leaning towards culture and art rather than mere speculation.
+Additionally, Europe's digital art market is relatively developed, making the combination of Memecoins and NFTs more acceptable in the market, leaning towards culture and art rather than mere speculative trading.

-• Low-Risk Investment Preference with a Relatively Strict Regulatory Environment: European investors generally have a lower risk appetite, and Memecoin trading tends to be more cautious, with large-scale FOMO-style speculation being uncommon.
-The European Memecoin ecosystem is more robust, favoring low-volatility Memecoins and combining community consensus for long-term holding.
+• Low-Risk Investment Preference with a Relatively Strict Regulatory Environment: European investors generally have a lower risk appetite, and Memecoin trading tends to be more cautious, typically avoiding large-scale FOMO-style speculation.
+The European Memecoin ecosystem is more robust, favoring low-volatility Memecoins and relying on community consensus for long-term holding.

-• Lower Social Media Influence and Slower Market Dissemination: The dissemination of Memecoins in the European market primarily relies on Telegram, Reddit, and Discord, while the influence of X and TikTok is relatively low.
+• Lower Social Media Influence, Slower Market Dissemination: The dissemination of Memecoins in the European market primarily relies on Telegram, Reddit, and Discord, while the influence of X and TikTok is relatively low.
 This results in a slower dissemination speed for Memecoins, with less explosive growth compared to the U.S. and South Korean markets.
-For instance, some Memecoins that exploded in popularity in the U.S., like $PEPE, were only gradually accepted by European investors after the market heat had passed.
-This slower dissemination model means that the European Memecoin market rarely experiences phenomena of rapid surges and declines, leaning more towards community consensus and a slow accumulation development model.
+For instance, some Memecoins that exploded in the U.S., like $PEPE, were accepted in Europe much later, only entering the sight of European investors after the market heat had passed.
+This slower dissemination model means that the European Memecoin market rarely experiences rapid surges and declines, instead favoring a community consensus and gradual accumulation development model.

 3.5 Japan

-• Combining Anime, Games, and Two-Dimensional Elements: The development of Memecoins in Japan is influenced by local culture, particularly anime, games, and light novels.
-Japan has the world's most mature ACG (Anime, Comic, Game) industry, with many Memecoin projects drawing inspiration from well-known IPs or popular internet memes.
+• Incorporating Anime, Gaming, and Two-Dimensional Elements: The development of Memecoins in Japan is influenced by local culture, particularly anime, gaming, and light novels.
+Japan has the most mature ACG (Anime, Comic, Game) industry globally, with many Memecoin projects drawing on well-known IPs or popular internet memes.
 For example, there have been Memecoins themed around characters from "Attack on Titan" or "Neon Genesis Evangelion."
-However, due to Japan's strong copyright awareness, many of these tokens face significant legal risks due to copyright issues, making it difficult to sustain long-term.
+However, due to Japan's strong copyright awareness, many such tokens face significant legal risks due to copyright issues, making it difficult to sustain long-term.

-• Influence of Social Media and VTubers: In Japan, VTuber culture is prevalent.
-Many traders pay attention to VTuber statements and live streams, and some well-known VTubers may inadvertently mention certain internet memes, triggering a Memecoin craze.
-For instance, a VTuber under Hololive mentioned "kusa" (くさ/kusa) during a live stream, a Japanese internet term originating from "warai" (笑い/warai), leading to a brief surge in the $KUSA token.
+• Influence of Social Media and VTubers: In Japan, the VTuber culture is prevalent.
+Many traders pay attention to VTuber statements and live streams, and some well-known VTubers may inadvertently mention certain internet memes, triggering a Memecoin frenzy.
+For example, a VTuber from Hololive mentioned "kusa" (くさ/kusa) during a live stream, a Japanese internet term originating from "warai" (わらい/warai), leading to a brief surge in the $KUSA token.
 Additionally, platforms like X, Niconico, and the 5ch forum are major channels for Japanese Memecoin traders to obtain information.

-• Seasonal Memes and Holiday-Specific Memes: The Japanese Memecoin market has strong seasonal cultural characteristics, with corresponding themed Memecoins often emerging during specific holidays or events (such as cherry blossom season, Tanabata, Halloween, the Red and White Song Festival, and Comiket).
-For example, during cherry blossom season, tokens like $SAKURA and $OHANAMI (お花见) saw explosive trading, combining real-world festive culture with virtual assets, creating a phenomenon of "short-term meme trading."
+• Seasonal Memes and Holiday-Specific Memes: The Japanese Memecoin market exhibits strong seasonal cultural characteristics, with corresponding themed Memecoins often emerging during specific holidays or events (such as cherry blossom season, Tanabata, Halloween, the Red and White Song Festival, and Comiket anime exhibitions).
+For example, during cherry blossom season, tokens like $SAKURA and $OHANAMI (お花见) saw explosive trading, combining real festive culture with virtual assets, creating a "short-term meme trading" phenomenon.

 3.6 Russia

 • Dominated by Local Social Platforms, Active TG Communities: Due to restrictions on Western social platforms like X and Instagram, the dissemination of Memecoins in Russia primarily relies on Telegram and VK (a Russian social platform) for information sharing and market manipulation.
-This community culture leads to a more closed-loop dissemination model for Russian Memecoins, which spreads more slowly compared to Western markets but has strong community consensus, with holders being quite loyal.
+This community culture leads to a more closed-loop dissemination model for Russian Memecoins.
+Compared to Western markets, the diffusion speed is slower, but community consensus is stronger, and holders are more loyal.

-• Liquidity Constraints Due to Sanctions: Due to international sanctions, many mainstream exchanges have imposed restrictions on Russian users, leading to lower liquidity for local Memecoins, making it difficult to enter international markets.
+• Liquidity Constraints Due to Sanctions: Due to international sanctions, many mainstream exchanges have imposed restrictions on Russian users, resulting in lower liquidity for local Memecoins and difficulty entering international markets.
 Therefore, Memecoin trading in Russia relies more on local CEXs like EXMO and YoBit.
-Additionally, due to payment system blockages, Russian users face higher transaction costs in overseas markets, limiting the trading activity of some Memecoins and making it difficult to achieve global consensus.
+Additionally, due to payment system blockages, the trading costs for Russian users in overseas markets are higher, limiting the trading activity of some Memecoins and making it difficult to form a global consensus.

 • Coexistence of Safe-Haven Demand and Speculative Psychology: Influenced by long-term high inflation, ruble depreciation, and international sanctions, the cryptocurrency market has become an alternative safe-haven asset for many investors to hedge against ruble depreciation and avoid asset shrinkage.
-Especially during periods of economic turmoil and restrictions on fiat currency exchanges, trading volumes in the crypto market often surge, with users inclined to chase high-risk, high-return meme projects to compensate for losses caused by fiat currency depreciation.
+Especially during periods of economic turmoil and currency exchange restrictions, trading volumes in the crypto market often surge, with users inclined to chase high-risk, high-return meme projects to compensate for losses caused by fiat currency asset depreciation.

 4. Summary of Characteristics of Memecoin KOLs in Various Regions